ThisIsNotANamepng/blog/research/Specific Letter Frequencies.md

 # Enhanced Letter Frequencies

-Analysing letter frequencies is a standard tool in breaking rudimentary ciphers.
-Its a base for poeple learning cryptography.
+Analyzing letter frequencies is a standard tool in breaking rudimentary ciphers.
+Its a base for people learning cryptography.
 Usually one would use a classic letter frequency chart such as [https://en.wikipedia.org/wiki/Letter_frequency](https://en.wikipedia.org/wiki/Letter_frequency).

 Charts like this are the results of measuring the frequencies of large amounts of raw text.
 They work well, if you have a text at least a few sentences long you can usually make enough educated guesses.